osegbotonie/enterprise-m365-administration-lab/docs/10-ca-001-require-mfa.md

 The policy should consider:

 * MFA registration.
-* Recovery methods.
 * Authentication method strength.
+* Account recovery methods.
 * Phishing-resistant authentication where available.
-* Emergency access.
+* Emergency access accounts.
 * Service account dependencies.
-* Legacy applications.
+* Legacy application dependencies.
 * User support requirements.

 MFA should not be treated as a complete security solution.

-It should be part of a broader identity security architecture.
+It should form part of a broader identity and access security architecture that includes appropriate authentication, device, risk, monitoring, and governance controls.

 ---

 ## 11. Monitoring

-After deployment, administrators should monitor:
+Following deployment, administrators should monitor:

 * Sign-in failures.
 * MFA failures.
 * Authentication method issues.
 * User lockouts.
-* Policy failures.
+* Conditional Access policy failures.
 * Unexpected access blocks.
+* Unusual authentication activity.

-Conditional Access reporting should be used to understand the effect of the policy.
+Conditional Access reporting should be used to understand the policy's impact and identify unexpected outcomes.

+Monitoring should continue after deployment because authentication issues and business requirements may change over time.

 ---

-## 12. Documentation
+## 12. Documentation Requirements

-The following information should be maintained:
+The following information should be maintained for the policy:

 * Policy name.
 * Business objective.
-* Included users.
+* Included users and groups.
-* Excluded users.
+* Excluded users and groups.
 * Target resources.
 * Conditions.
 * Grant controls.
-* Session controls.
+* Session controls, where applicable.
 * Policy mode.
-* Owner.
+* Policy owner.
 * Creation date.
 * Last review date.
 * Change history.
+* Approved exceptions.

+Maintaining this information improves accountability and supports future troubleshooting and audits.

 ---